 Every year, thousands of truck drivers are involved in devastating crashes throughout the country.
 In many cases, people associate a truck collision with a driver’s negligence.
 Many people automatically assume that because of the truck’s size and weight, all liability should shift toward the truck driver.
 However, this is not always the case.
 There have been numerous instances where a trucking company has been found liable for the injuries caused in a truck accident.
 As a truck driver, you may wonder whether you can sue your employer for your accident and losses.
-Our Miami truck accident attorney at The Law Offices of Prosper Shaked invites you to keep reading as we discuss whether you can sue your employer after a truck accident in Florida.
+Our Miami truck accident attorney at Prosper Shaked Accident Injury Attorneys PA invites you to keep reading as we discuss whether you can sue your employer after a truck accident in Florida.

 Suing Your Employer After a Truck Accident in Florida